PruneTruong/DenseMatching/README.md

 The repo contains the implementation of the following matching models.
 We provide pre-trained model weights, data preparation, evaluation commands, and results for each dataset and method.
+If you find this library useful, please consider citing the relevant following research papers.

 ### [6] PWarpC: Probabilistic Warp Consistency for Weakly-Supervised Semantic Correspondences.
 (CVPR 2022)
 Authors: [Prune Truong](https://prunetruong.com/), [Martin Danelljan](https://martin-danelljan.github.io/),